What is the hardest language to learn?

 The general consencious will be that most people will say English is the hardest second language to learn (again I judge by second language, because everyone’s first language is easily learned)

-Eng is the most mixed, screwed up, hodgepoge language on the planet, and therefore has latin sounds, anglo sounds, germanic sounds, gammar from latin and germanic, mixed sentence constructs, and to top it all off it has the largest vocabulary on the planet.
+Eng is the most mixed, play chess withed up, hodgepoge language on the planet, and therefore has latin sounds, anglo sounds, germanic sounds, gammar from latin and germanic, mixed sentence constructs, and to top it all off it has the largest vocabulary on the planet.

 I’d say, even being a native English speaker, that English is the hardest language to learn.
 I mean, how many native English speakers even speak it correctly?